Clarity awaits on the other side of courage. Take the first step toward your true self.

 How do I know if I need medication?

-During the initial intake I will complete an assessment and follow up with a treatment within the first 2 visits.
+During the initial intake for established clients, I will complete an assessment and follow up with a treatment within the first 2 visits.

 Can I do therapy and medication together?